preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-types/index.rst

 + **Process Templates**: Select one or more process templates for the process author to choose from.
 + **Default Process Template**: If you selected more than one you can also set which of the process templates that should be pre selected.

-4. Save when you're done.
+Save when you're done here.

 Publish
 ---------
-5. Set how publishing of the process should work.
+Here you decide how publishing of the process should work.

 .. image:: process-type-settings-publish-new.png